i-k-anonymous/CV-Fellowship/micrograd/readme.md

 ### Step Two

-Now that we have a working framework, we can create our neural network.
-Open `mnist.ipynb` by running `jupyter notebook` (or open it in VSCode).
+Now that we have a working framework, let's put it to the test and create and train a neural network!
+Open `iris.ipynb` by running `jupyter notebook` (or open it in VSCode).

+### Step Three (Optional)

+If you are interested, check out `mnist.ipynb` to explore a more advanced neural network that can classify handwritten digits, just like the model from 3b1b!
+This step is optional as we will be implementing this model in PyTorch as well, since our implementation is a bit too slow to train with.